Email security and suspicious emails

 - Never click or download attachments in suspicious emails.

-- If you're unsure whether an email is suspicious, contact the Infrastructure Services – IT Service Centre or contact the sender to confirm whether or not they sent it.
+- If you're unsure whether an email is suspicious, contact Student IT for assistance.